reif-is-a-foofie/42/TASKS.md

 - Keep route handlers thin and delegate to the wrapper modules so API logic stays minimal.

 ## Config Layer
-- Generate `alexandrian.config.json` during `create` if missing.
+- Generate `42.config.json` during `create` if missing.
 - Provide a `load_config()` helper returning a typed dataclass.
 - Allow overriding values via environment variables.
 - Add tests that load a temporary config file and ensure values map to the dataclass correctly.
 - Record dependency versions in the config so upgrades can be audited.

 ## Installer
-- `npx alexandrian create` installs Docker and Ollama if absent, pulls the default models and Python dependencies, then launches Qdrant and the API server.
+- `npx 42 create` installs Docker and Ollama if absent, pulls the default models and Python dependencies, then launches Qdrant and the API server.
 - Print next steps after setup completes.
 - Provide installation logs so users can troubleshoot if something fails.
 - Verify that pinned versions from `requirements.txt` are installed.

 ## Postinstall Verification
-- Implement `alexandrian status` to check Qdrant and Ollama health, report model names, cluster count and total chunks.
+- Implement `42 status` to check Qdrant and Ollama health, report model names, cluster count and total chunks.
 - Run a small embedding and LLM request to confirm the full pipeline works.
 - Document common errors and where to look in the logs.
 - Ensure the command also reports the versions of all pinned dependencies.